 The date of death was provided by CMS in the Master Beneficiary Summary File.
 If the patient experienced ESRD prior to death, the date of death from the USRDS ESRD database was also used in the analysis; this date is found in the integrated data from the ESRD Death Notification form CMS 2746.
-Figure 3.1 shows trends in unadjusted and adjusted all-cause mortality by CKD status from 2003 to 2015, and Figure 3.2 shows rates for 2015 by CKD status and stage.
-We calculated unadjusted mortality as the number of deaths divided by the number of patient-years at risk, and express this as "per 1,000 patient years."
-Adjusted mortality was based on a Cox regression model and adjusted for age (66 to less than 70, 70 to less than 75, 75 to less than 85, or 85 years and older), race (White, Black or African American, other), and sex.
+Figure 3.1 shows trends in unadjusted and adjusted all-cause mortality rates by CKD status from 2004 to 2016, and Figure 3.2 shows rates for 2016 by CKD status and stage.
+We calculated unadjusted mortality as the number of deaths divided by the number of patientyears at risk, and express this as "per 1,000 patientyears."
+In Figures 3.1-3.6 adjusted mortality was based on a Cox regression model and adjusted for age (66 to less than 70, 70 to less than 75, 75 to less than 85, or 85 years and older), race (White, Black/African American, or Other), and sex (male or female).
 We have applied this modified set of adjustment covariates since the 2014 ADR-prior year hospitalization and comorbidities are no longer included.
-These differ from those used in the 2013 and older ADRs, therefore, differences between adjusted rates in the 2014-present ADRs and rates from the 2013 and older ADRs may be notable.
+These adjustment covariates differ from those used in prior ADRs through the 2013 ADRs.
+Therefore, differences between adjusted rates in the ADRS since 2014 and rates in ADRs prior to 2014 may be notable.

-All patients in 2015 formed the reference cohort for Table 3.1 and Figures 3.1-3.6.
+All patients in 2016 formed the standard cohort for Table 3.1 and Figures 3.1-3.6.
 Optum Clinformatics[TM] data were not used in mortality analyses as the date of death determination is now limited to information from the Social Security Death Master file.
-Since 2012, the Social Security Administration no longer releases death dates derived from state sources.
+In 2011, the Social Security Administration stopped releasing death dates derived from state sources.
 The number of deaths reported has dropped by over 30%, indicating artificially low mortality rates.